NIST did something clever this time, and Round 3 was separated into two groups: Finalists and Alternative Candidates.

 Rainbow is interesting but requires large public keys and needs better documentation.

-The Round 3 key encapsulation finalists are great for online encryption, but I don’t feel all warm and fuzzy about algorithms that possess an inherent decryption failure probability.
+The Round 3 key encapsulation finalists are great for online encryption, but I don’t feel all warm and fuzzy about algorithms that possess an inherent decryption failure probability, which several of them do.
+McEliece’s enormous key and ciphertext sizes make it less attractive than the lattice-based candidates.

 The Round 3 digital signature finalists are solid.
 I have a slight preference for FALCON but Dilithium looks great.
 I don’t know enough about Rainbow to evaluate it.